 When I have time I like to do 30 minutes- 1 hour studies or explorations where I just do whatever I feel like that day.
 Doing this really helped me improve but it also helped find what sort of things I liked.

-These days I really like to focus on colour, light and also how to describe textures in a simple way so I don’t have to be too detailed with everything.
-I tend to keep my shapes pretty close to real life, but going forward I want to try to push shapes more and be more stylised with my art.
+These days I really like to focus on color, light, and also how to describe textures in a simple way so I don’t have to be too detailed with everything.
+I tend to keep my shapes pretty close to real life, but going forward I want to try to push shapes more and be more stylized with my art.

 For Streets of London painting I used a similar process.
 In order to have clean edges and keep things organized I used a lot of layers and also had the main light on a separate layer.

 Using layers also makes me worry less about making mistakes, but once I feel comfortable with where I'm at with the painting I start to merge some things, only keeping what I feel is necessary.